 The images will be reviewed, and if necessary, some may be repeated.

 This procedure usually takes approximately 15-30 minutes.
-Your total time commitment will be between 2 and 3 hours.
+Your total time commitment will be between two and three hours.

 After Your Exam